progit/progit/de/01-introduction/01-chapter1.markdown

 Now that you have Git on your system, you’ll want to do a few things to customize your Git environment.
 You should have to do these things only once; they’ll stick around between upgrades.
 You can also change them at any time by running through the commands again.

-Nachdem Du jetzt Git auf deinem System installiert hast, solltest du deine Git Umgebung anpassen.
-Das brauchst du nur einmal zu tun, diese Konfiguration wird auch bestehen bleiben, wenn du Git auf eine neuere Version aktualisierst.
-Du kannst sie jederzeit ändern, indem du die folgenden Befehle einfach nochmals ausführst.
+Nachdem Du jetzt Git auf deinem System installiert hast, solltest Du deine Git Umgebung anpassen.
+Das brauchst Du nur einmal zu tun, diese Konfiguration wird auch bestehen bleiben, wenn Du Git auf eine neuere Version aktualisierst.
+Du kannst sie jederzeit ändern, indem Du die folgenden Befehle einfach nochmals ausführst.

 Git comes with a tool called git config that lets you get and set configuration variables that control all aspects of how Git looks and operates.
 These variables can be stored in three different places:

 Git umfaßt das Werkzeug git config, das dir erlaubt, Konfigurationswerte zu verändern.
-Auf diese Weise kannst du anpassen, wie Git arbeitet und aussieht.
+Auf diese Weise kannst Du anpassen, wie Git arbeitet und aussieht.
 Diese Werte sind an drei verschiedenen Orten gespeichert:

 *	`/etc/gitconfig` file: Contains values for every user on the system and all their repositories.
 If you pass the option` --system` to `git config`, it reads and writes from this file specifically.
 *	`~/.gitconfig` file: Specific to your user.
 You can make Git read and write to this file specifically by passing the `--global` option.
 *	config file in the git directory (that is, `.git/config`) of whatever repository you’re currently using: Specific to that single repository.
 Each level overrides values in the previous level, so values in `.git/config` trump those in `/etc/gitconfig`.

 * Die Datei `/etc/gitconfig` enthält Werte, die für jeden Anwender des Systems und all ihre Projekte gelten.
-Wenn du `git config` mit der Option `--system` verwendest, wird diese Datei verwendet.
+Wenn Du `git config` mit der Option `--system` verwendest, wird diese Datei verwendet.
 * Die Werte in der Datei `~/.gitconfig` gelten ausschließlich für dich und all deine Projekte.
-Wenn du `git config` mit der Option `--global` verwendest, wird diese Datei verwendet.
+Wenn Du `git config` mit der Option `--global` verwendest, wird diese Datei verwendet.
 * Die Datei `.git/config` im Git Verzeichnis eines Projektes enthält Werte, die nur für das jeweilige Projekt gelten.
 Diese Dateien überschreiben Werte aus den jeweils vorhergehenden Dateien in dieser Reihenfolge.
 D.h.
 Werte in beispielsweise `.git/config` überschreiben diejenigen in `/etc/gitconfig`.

 On Windows systems, Git looks for the `.gitconfig` file in the `$HOME` directory (C:\Documents and Settings\$USER for most people).
 It also still looks for /etc/gitconfig, although it’s relative to the MSys root, which is wherever you decide to install Git on your Windows system when you run the installer.